A Game Theoretic Framework for Model Based Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning~(RL) is the setting where an agent must learn a highly rewarding decision making policy through interactions with an unknown world~\cite{SuttonBook}.
-Model-based RL~(MBRL) refers to a class of approaches that explicitly build a model of the world to aid policy search.
-They can incorporate historical off-policy data and generic priors like knowledge of physics, making them highly sample efficient.
+We study the problem of model-based reinforcement learning (MBRL) where a world model is learned from data to aid policy search.
+Model-based algorithms can incorporate historical off-policy data and generic priors like knowledge of physics, making them highly sample efficient.
 In addition, the learned models can also be re-purposed to solve new tasks.
-Accompanied by advances in deep learning, there has been a recent surge of interest in MBRL with rich function approximators.
+As a result, there has been a recent surge of interest in MBRL.
 However, a clear algorithmic framework to understand MBRL and unify insights from recent works has been lacking.
-To bridge this gap, and to facilitate the design of stable and efficient algorithms, we develop a new framework for MBRL that casts it as a two-player game.
+To bridge this gap, and to facilitate the design of stable and efficient algorithms, we develop a new framework that casts MBRL as a two-player game.

 Classical frameworks for MBRL, adaptive control~\cite{AstromBook}, and dynamic programming~\cite{Puterman1994MarkovDP}, are often confined to simple linear models or tabular representations.
 They also rely on building global models through ideas like persistent excitation~\cite{Narendra1987PersistentEI} or tabular generative models~\cite{Kearns1998FiniteSampleCR}.
 Such settings and assumptions are often limiting for modern applications.
 To obtain a globally accurate model, we need the ability to collect data from all parts of the state space~\cite{Agarwal2019OnTO}, which is often impossible.
 Furthermore, learning globally accurate models may be unnecessary, unsafe, and inefficient.
 For example, to make an autonomous car drive on the road, we should not require accurate models in situations where it tumbles and crashes in different ways.
-This motivates a class of {\em incremental MBRL} methods that interleave policy and model learning to gradually construct and refine models in the task-relevant parts of the state space.
+This motivates a class of {\em incremental} methods for MBRL that interleave policy and model learning to gradually construct and refine models in the task-relevant parts of the state space.
 This is in sharp contrast to a two-stage approach of first building a model of the world, and subsequently planning in it.